dstroud/dreamsequence/README.md

 - In the middle of the dashboard, a mini chart shows the current and upcoming Arranger segments.
 One advantage this dashboard has over Grid for live performances is that it gives an indication of segment/chord pattern length.
 - At the bottom of the chart is a timeline that highlights any steps that have an event.
 In the example above, events occur on the first step of the 2 upcoming segments, and on every step of the last segment.
 - At the very bottom of the dash is a readout of the remaining time in the arrangement.
 - Interrupting the Arranger (by turning it off manually on the Arranger Grid view or changing chord patterns on the Chord Grid view) will turn it off and enter a suspended state where the current chord pattern continues to play in a loop.
-In this state, the dashboard changes to show:
+In this state, the dashboard changes to show
-	- 1. The segment the Arranger will resume on once it has turned on and and resyncronizes and 2.
-The number of steps remaining until that can occur.
+	-  The segment the Arranger will resume on once it has turned on and and resyncronizes and the number of steps remaining until that can occur.
 Formatted as 'RESUMING SEGMENT'.'STEPS UNTIL RESYNC'
 	- "LP" or "EN" indicates that we are on the last segment of the arrangement and resuming the Arranger will result in looping (LP) to the beginning or ending (EN) of the arrangement, depending on the Arranger mode.
 	- The remaining time in arrangement upon arranger resume.
 Time remaining on the active pattern is not counted because it’s technically not part of the arrangement.